michaelmcmillen/travel-one/README.md

     ```bash
     npm install
     ```
+### PORT Modifications

+1. Make sure the `PORT` variable in your `.env` file is commented in/is in use.
+2. Set this `PORT` to something other than `3000` i.e. `3001`.
+You want to be accessing your locally run application whilst developing, instead of the Dockerized version spun up in the previous steps.
+3. Update the `CLIENT_ORIGIN` to match your above `PORT`.

 ### Running the Server

 1. Start the server:
     ```bash
     nodemon start
     ```
-2. The server will be running at `http://localhost:3000`.
+2. The server will be running at `http://localhost:3001`.

 ### Testing the Client

-1. Open `http://localhost:3000` in your web browser.
+1. Open `http://localhost:3001` in your web browser.
+2. You should now be able to use the locally running version of the app, but pointing to the Dockerized PostGres DB.

 ## Project Structure